x69420/DoctrineEncryptBundle/Resources/doc/installation.md

 #Installation

-1. Download AmbtaDoctrineEncryptBundle using composer
+1. Download CombodoDoctrineEncryptBundle using composer
 2. Enable the database encryption bundle
 3. Configure the database encryption bundle